dmarku/raspibot/README.md

-# raspibot
+# RaspiBot Python Package

-A python package for our RaspiBot robot
+A Python Package to control the RoboSchool's RaspiBot

+For now, this package will support **Python 3 only**.